Q. What is the due date?

 A: No, it does not.

-Q: Can I use the funds to purchase a computer since that it now a requirement to attend classes?
+Q: Can I use the funds to purchase a computer since it is now a requirement to attend classes?

 A: Yes, as long as it is purchased through the school and can be charged to your student account.
-Please note: this is an exception for 2021-22 academic year in consideration of COVID-19.
+Please note: this is an exception for the 2022-2023 academic year in consideration of COVID-19.

 Q: I cannot get to a Post Office in order to mail the form back.